seddonym/grimp/docs/usage.rst

       A collection of import dependencies from one Python package to another.

-      .. attribute:: upstream
+      .. attribute:: importer

-        ``str``: The full name of the package within which all the routes start, e.g. "mypackage.foo".
+        ``str``: The full name of the package within which all the routes start; the downstream package.
+           E.g. "mypackage.foo".

-      .. attribute:: downstream
+      .. attribute:: imported

-        ``str``: The full name of the package within which all the routes end, e.g. "mypackage.bar".
+        ``str``: The full name of the package within which all the routes end; the upstream package.
+            E.g. "mypackage.bar".

       .. attribute:: routes

-        ``frozenset[grimp.Route]``: A set of :class:`.Route` objects from upstream to downstream.
+        ``frozenset[grimp.Route]``: A set of :class:`.Route` objects from importer to imported.

     .. class:: Route